Many have asked me before so here it

 You can also take the train if you are going north, for instance to Novi Sad, Sremski Karlovci, Subotica and Budapest.
 It’s probably not going to be faster but it’s more comfortable and usually slightly cheaper.
 The quality of the train is also very random.

 The website of the Serbian railway will give you the schedule from and to any train station in Serbia.
 It is reliable.
 Do pay attention however as some parts of your journey might be by bus due to work on the tracks.
-Also, there are several train stations in Belgrade so if you don’t find your train starting from Beograd Centar, try another one.
+Also, there are several train stations in Belgrade so if you don’t find your train starting from Beograd Centar (which is no longer located in the centre!), try another one.

 How to get around in Kosovo and Albania